-PwC Finland has a process in place to identify acceptable clients based on the PwC network's proprietary decision support system for audit client acceptance and continuance of the client relationship (called Acceptance).
-Acceptance facilitates a determination by the engagement team, business management and risk management specialists of whether the risks related to an existing client or a potential client are manageable, and whether or not PwC should be associated with the particular client and its management.
+PwC Finland has a process in place to identify acceptable clients based on the PwC network's proprietary decision support systems for audit client acceptance and retention (called Acceptance).
+Acceptance facilitates a determination by the engagement team, business management and risk management specialists of whether the risks related to an existing client or a potential client are manageable. and whether or not PwC should be associated with the particular client and its management.